Longest words: Mongolian

+Norwegian

+According to Guinness Book of Records (2001), the longest meaningful word used in Norwegian is minoritetsladningsbærerdiffusjonskoeffisientmålingsapparatur (63 letters), meaning devices for measuring coefficients of diffusion of carriers of minority charges.
+Nouns, and also verbs and adjectives, can be prefixed as qualifiers to other words quite freely, e.g. to make an unlikely, but understandable and grammatically correct, compound word like damplokomotivfyrbøteraspirantluemerkeprodusentdatterkinoavtaletidspunkt, an agreed meeting time for a cinema date with a daughter of a producer of hat badges for trainees aiming to become firemen on steam locomotives.

 Ojibwe

 The longest word in the Ojibwe language is miinibaashkiminasiganibiitoosijiganibadagwiingweshiganibakwezhigan (66 letters), meaning "blueberry pie".
 This literally translates to "blueberry cooked to jellied preserve that lies in layers in which the face is covered in bread".

 Tagalog

 Tagalog can make long words by adding on affixes, suffixes, and other root words with a connector.

 The longest published word in the language is pinakanakakapagngitngitngitngitang-pagsisinungasinungalingan, with 59 letters.
 This compound word means "to keep making up a lie that causes the most extreme anger while pretending you are not."

 Turkish

 Turkish, an agglutinative language, carries the potential for words of arbitrary length.

 Muvaffakiyetsizleştiricileştiriveremeyebileceklerimizdenmişsinizcesine, at 70 letters, has been cited as the longest Turkish word.
 It was used in a contrived story designed to use this word.
 The word means "As if you would be from those we can not easily/quickly make a maker of unsuccessful ones" and its usage was illustrated as follows:

 Kötü amaçların güdüldüğü bir öğretmen okulundayız.
 Yetiştirilen öğretmenlere öğrencileri nasıl muvaffakiyetsizleştirecekleri öğretiliyor.
 Yani öğretmenler birer muvaffakiyetsizleştirici olarak yetiştiriliyorlar.
 Fakat öğretmenlerden biri muvaffakiyetsizleştirici olmayı, yani muvaffakiyetsizleştiricileştirilmeyi reddediyor, bu konuda ileri geri konuşuyor.
 Bütün öğretmenleri kolayca muvaffakiyetsizleştiricileştiriverebileceğini sanan okul müdürü bu duruma sinirleniyor, ve söz konusu öğretmeni makamına çağırıp ona diyor ki: Muvaffakiyetsizleştiricileştiriveremeyebileceklerimizdenmişsinizcesine laflar ediyormuşsunuz ha?

 We are in a teachers' training school that has evil purposes.
 The teachers who are being educated in that school are being taught how to make unsuccessful ones from students.
 So, one by one, teachers are being educated as makers of unsuccessful ones.
 However, one of those teachers refuses to be maker of unsuccessful ones, in other words, to be made a maker of unsuccessful ones; he talks about and criticizes the school's stand on the issue.
 The headmaster who thinks every teacher can be made easily/quickly into a maker of unsuccessful ones gets angry.
 He invites the teacher to his room and says "You are talking as if you were one of those we can not easily/quickly turn into a maker of unsuccessful ones, huh?"

 Other well-known very long Turkish words are: